 Extra tight compression can be counter-intuitive to the sleeve’s purpose as it can constrict blood flow.
 In a lot of cases, there’s a lot of trial-and-error involved as you find the right fit.

-To browse options for compression sleeves, visit through our store and check out our selection of sleeves and braces.
-All our products also come with a booklet with a detailed series of exercises designed to maintain joint health.
+To find the right compression sleeves for your needs, browse through our store and check out our selection of sleeves and braces designed to address variety of chronic problems, including arthritis.
+All our products also come with a handbook with a detailed series of exercises to maintain joint health.

 How long should I wear a compression sleeve?

 It is best to keep your compression sleeve on as long as you are suffering from pain, swelling, or arthritis in your joint.